(Last Updated On: January 1, 2018)

 Stuff to Know:

 In the name of transparency, I must explain the asterix next to a lot of the names here.
-I’ve been building this list since January, but finally realised if I wait till I’ve gone to every single one of these places, one of two things will happen – either I will be bankrupt and about three kilos overweight if I rush it, or, if I go at a pace my budget and waistline agrees with, it will be years before it’s complete.
+I’ve been building this list since January, but finally realised if I wait till I’ve gone to every single one of these places, one of two things will happen – either I will be bankrupt and about three kilos overweight if I rush it, or, if I go at a pace my budget and bathroom scales agree with, it will be years before it’s complete.

 So here’s what I’ve done instead – if I have been there myself and decided a place is Top Stuff it will have an asterix.
-If not, it means I’ve considered what my friends, colleagues and strangers on the street have told me is great and done oodles of research to see if I agree.
+If not, it means I’ve considered what my friends, colleagues and strangers on the street have told me is great and done oodles of research on it.

 The goal now of course shall be to eradicate all the asterix’s.
 Cripes, what’s the plural of asterix?